Wheelchair buying guide: how I actually pick and set up a chair

 - Shoulder line: If you shrug, adjust back height or cushion thickness.

-- Quick release rear wheels - faster loading and easy flat repair
+- Quick release rear wheels for faster loading and flat repair

-- Anti-tip casters - extra confidence on slopes and ramps
+- Anti-tip casters for confidence on slopes and ramps

-- Handrim coating or gloves - grip without chewed palms
+- Handrim coating or gloves for grip without chewed palms

 - Reliable brakes and clear tie-down points for transit